dell/csm-docs/content/docs/replication/migration/migrating-volumes-same-array.md

 ---
-title: Migrating Volumes
+title: Between Storage classes
-linktitle: Migrating Volumes
+linktitle: Between Storage classes
-weight: 6
+weight: 2
 description: >
-  Migrating Volumes Between Storage Classes
+  Support for Array Migration of Volumes between storage classes
 ---

 You can migrate existing pre-provisioned volumes to another storage class by using volume migration feature.